(Disclosure: Some of the links below may be affiliate links)

 For instance, if you want to invest in Swiss Stocks, you should invest in a Swiss Stock Market Index that represents as much as possible of the market.
 There are indexes for each country in the world.
 So, you should not have an issue finding a well-diversified index.

-For instance, you could invest in the USA with the S&P500 index that contains 500 stocks.
+For instance, you could invest in the USA with the S&P500 index, which contains 500 stocks.

 Therefore, I would recommend that you invest in an index that contains as many companies as possible.
 I have a guide if you need to choose a stock market index.